Yevelito/VirusWars/README.md

 <h1>Virus Wars</h1>
-Simple game with GUI.

 <h3>Description</h3>

-This is a simple GUI game where you play against an algorithm.
+This is a Symbol Conquest Game where you play against the computer.

+Rules:\
+1️⃣ Each round consists of three moves for each player.\
+2️⃣ Players take turns making their moves.\
-In each round, the player has three moves.
-When a player makes a move, the cell receives the player's symbol.
+3️⃣ When a player makes a move, their symbol is placed in the corresponding cell.\

-If a player steps on a cell that already has the opponent's symbol, the cell is painted in the player's color, becoming the player's cell forever.
-The opponent can no longer step on it.
+4️⃣ If a player steps on a cell that already has the opponent's symbol, the cell is painted in the player's color, permanently becoming the player's cell.
+The opponent can no longer step on it.\

-A player can only move to a cell adjacent to their own.
+5️⃣ A player can only move to a cell adjacent to their own symbol.\

-The game ends when one of the players runs out of moves.
+6️⃣ The game ends when one of the players runs out of moves.

+<h4>Symbols:</h4>
+Player: ❌️\
+Computer: ⭕

 ![game_screen](screenshots/Virus_wars_screen.png)

 <h3>Technologies:</h3>
-- java core;
+- Java core;
-- gui: Swing;
+- Swing;
 - Maven.

 <h3>Building</h3>